CodingwithIITian007/100-days-of-code/log.md

 ### Day 32: March 10, 2022

-**Today's Progress**: Started to drill AI Challenges BOT SAVES QUEEN (https://www.hackerrank.com/challenges/saveprincess/forum)etc on Hackerrank.
+**Today's Progress**: Started to drill AI Challenges BOT SAVES QUEEN (https://www.hackerrank.com/challenges/saveprincess/forum) etc on Hackerrank.

 **Thoughts**: & it's not gonna be easy-peasy at all.